Technigo/project-react-native-app/README.md

 # Project React Native App 📱

-A first try at a React Native app with.
+A first try at a React Native app.
 In this app you can choose an animal from a picker and see a gif with that animal and then share it with a friend or choose antoher gif.

 ## The problem